 Second, haltung.
 Within informal education and social pedagogy, there is an emphasis on the bearing and attitude of the worker.
 The German term for this is Haltung.
 It is also translated as stance, posture or mindset.
 Pedagogues act in the belief that, as Bertold Brecht put it some time ago, ‘When taking up a proper bearing, truth …will manifest itself.”
 (BBA 827/07, ca. 1930, in Steinweg 1975: 101).

 As stated at the outset, Marie Paneth was a talented painter, art therapist and pedagogue.
 Branch Street was a remarkable piece of work – and has to be seen as a great piece of reflective writing about practice.
-In the film The Windemere Children and the accompanying documentary, we can appreciate something of her impact as an art therapist and hopefully this will bring her work to the attention of more pedagues and therapists.
-It would be wonderful too, if key parts of the material held by the Library of Congress concerning Marie Paneth’s practice was made available so we could better appreciate her thinking and interventions.
+In the film The Windemere Children and the accompanying documentary, we can appreciate something of her impact as an art therapist and hopefully, this will bring her work to the attention of more pedagogues and therapists.
+It would be wonderful too if key parts of the material held by the Library of Congress concerning Marie Paneth’s practice was made generally available so we could better appreciate her thinking and interventions.

 Library of Congress: Marie Paneth Papers